Framed (1947 film)

-Framed is a 1947 American crime film noir directed by Richard Wallace and starring Glenn Ford.
+Framed is a 1947 American crime film noir directed by Richard Wallace and starring Glenn Ford, Janis Carter and Barry Sullivan.
+It was released by Columbia Pictures.
 The movie is generally praised by critics as an effective crime thriller despite its low budget.

 Plot

 Naïve mining engineer Mike Lambert (Glenn Ford) takes a temporary job driving a truck.
 When the brakes fail while coming down a steep highway, he steers his way through a small town and is lucky to just dent the pickup of Jeff Cunningham (Edgar Buchanan).
 Jeff demands Mike's employer pay for the damage, but the man refuses.
 Mike pays him himself.
 Later, the police find Mike in a bar and arrest him for reckless driving and having an expired license.
-A total stranger, barmaid and local tramp Paula Craig (Janis Carter), pays his $50 fine.
+A total stranger, barmaid and local femme fatale Paula Craig (Janis Carter), pays his $50 fine.
 When Mike gets drunk, Paula quits her job and finds him a hotel room.
-Then she meets with her conspirator, Steve Price (Barry Sullivan), and tells him, "I found him", a stranger with the same height and build as Steve.
+Then she meets with her conspirator, Steve Price (Barry Sullivan), and tells him, "I found him"; a stranger with the same height and build as Steve but who also has no personal connections in the town.

 The next day, Mike goes looking for a job.
 The clerk at the assay office puts him in touch with Jeff, a prospector who has found a rich vein in an old, abandoned silver mine.
 He offers to cut Mike in for 10%, a generous offer he quickly accepts.
 However, Mike makes the mistake of telling Paula all about it.
 When Jeff goes to get financing from Steve, the vice-president of the Empire Bank, Paula gets him to turn Jeff down.

 An opportunist, Steve obtained his position through his wife Beth's father.
 He has embezzled $250,000 from the bank and hidden it in Paula's safety deposit box.
 The plan involves a fatal, fiery car crash, with Mike's body to be mistaken for Steve's.